Soyle-Productions/soyle-stories/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### Title
 The title should be only as long as is needed to describe what's wrong.
-If you think about the bug in terms of a UAT, which of the 'Then's are failing?
-The title should be the inverse of that 'Then' statement.

-**Example:**
-Given ....
-When the button is clicked on
-Then the dialog should be opened

-Thus the title is: The dialog is not open after clicking on the button.
+It should describe what did not happen correctly.
+Instead of "The dialog should have opened when I clicked the button," the title should say "The dialog does not open after clicking the button."
+Try not to include the details that led to the bug occuring in the title, that information should be in the ticket itself.

 ### Description
 The description should contain the steps to reproduce the issue.
-Think of this like writing a new UAT.
-The difference is in how the steps are described and how many.
-The steps should be all the 'Given' statements and a final 'When' statement with the expected result being the failing 'Then' statement.
-However, do not use the 'Given' 'When' and 'Then' words.
+Think of this like telling an idiot how to make a sandwich.
+Try to include every click or bits of input you provided the program that led to the bug

 **Example:**
-If the UAT would be written like this:

-    Given a project has been opened
-    And a Location has been created
-    And the Location List Tool has been opened
-    When a Location is right-clicked
-    Then the Location right-click menu should be open

-Then the steps for filing the bug should look like this:

     1. Open a project
     2. Create a Location